daoducanhc/Tumor_Segmentation/README.md

 ## :dart:	Goal

-After dataset is fit to the model, we want the machine can recreate the tumor segmentation as same as possible to the original one.
+After the dataset fits the model, we want the machine to recreate the tumor segmentation as exact as possible to the original one.

 ![](demo/224_demo.PNG)

-For evaluate how good our model is, we using [Dice score](https://en.wikipedia.org/wiki/Sørensen–Dice_coefficient) - a statistic used to gauge the similarity of two samples.
+To evaluate how good our model is, we using [Dice score](https://en.wikipedia.org/wiki/Sørensen–Dice_coefficient) - a statistic used to gauge the similarity of two samples.

-This is the version of dice score for binary segmentation task:
+This equation is the version of the dice score for the binary segmentation task:

 ![](demo/Dice_score.PNG)
 (\#: number of)